caresdev/euniceschwaab/README.md

 # euniceschwaab.com Development Environment

-This space serves as the development environment where the magic of Eunice's creative vision comes to life.
-As the frontend developer for this project, I will be orchestrating the transformation of Eunice's artistic concepts into an immersive online experience.
+Welcome to the repository for Eunice Shwaab's website!
+This space showcases the artistic and literary talents of Eunice Shwaab, a writer and artist with a passion for the dark and the mysterious.
+As the frontend developer for this project, I will bring Eunice's artistic concepts into an immersive online experience.
 Here, you'll find all the necessary tools and resources to build and refine a portfolio like Eunice's.

 ## Technologies Used